ChatSecure/ChatSecure-Push-Server/README.md

  * `APNS_FEEDBACK_HOST` (str) : Address to the APNS Feedback Host.
 Should be one of `settings.APNS_FEEDBACK_HOST_DEV` or `settings.APNS_FEEDBACK_HOST_PROD`, depending on which APNS certificate you are using
  * `APNS_ERROR_TIMEOUT` (float) : A period in seconds to await an APNS error response.
 Set non-zero to check and log APNS send errors. `0.5` is a typical value.
  * `GCM_API_KEY` (str) : Your Google Cloud Messaging `Server Api Key`
+ * `APNS_TOPIC` (str): This is used to group iOS push notifications.
+Use your app's bundle identifier.

 #### Heroku Instructions

+    heroku config:set KEY=VALUE

 On Heroku the default `settings.py` will generate the above settings if you specify the following environmental variables:

  * `GCM_API_KEY` : Your Google Cloud Messaging `Server Api Key`
  * `APNS_CERTIFICATE` : Your APNS certificate contents.
 This can be added via `heroku config:add APNS_CERTIFICATE=“$(cat Certificate.pem)”`
  * `APNS_USE_SANDBOX` : Either `'true'` or `'false'`.
 Will supply the appropriate values for `APNS_HOST` and `APNS_FEEDBACK_HOST`
+* `APNS_TOPIC`: This is used to group iOS push notifications.
+Use your app's bundle identifier.

 ### Database